arkonki/webmail/README.md

     npm install
     ```

-2.  **Configure Environment**: Ensure the `DATABASE_URL` environment variable is set on your server, pointing to your production PostgreSQL database.
+2.  **Configure Environment**: Ensure the `DATABASE_URL` and `ENCRYPTION_KEY` environment variables are set on your server, pointing to your production PostgreSQL database and your secret key.

 3.  **Build and Start the Server**: Use the `start` script.
 For production, it's highly recommended to use a process manager like `pm2` and a UNIX socket (see below).
     ```bash